 We have learned so much!
 I’ll do this every year as the kids get older almost as a hobby!

-16. They can learn to teach themselves a lot once they can read
+16. Kids will teach themselves a lot once they can read

-My son just started to sound out a lot of words in his workbooks!
-It’s incredible and frees me up a tad.
-He also now spends 1-2 hours a day reading new books we snag at the library.
+My oldest also spends 1-2 hours a day reading new books we snag at the library.
 I swear he learns so much more than I’d ever teach him because of how much he reads!

 17. More time to teach life skills and good habits